Family Law With A Personal Touch In The Chicago Area Since 1978

 - The current and future earning capacity of each party

 - Any impairment that could compromise the earning capacity of the prospective obligor

 - The amount of time that would be required for the person seeking maintenance to obtain education, training and employment

 - Each party’s contributions to the marriage, including the “homemaker contribution”

 - Standard of living throughout the marriage

-- Age and physical condition of both spouses
+- The age, physical and emotional condition of both spouses

-If you or your spouse qualifies for spousal support, you are likely to be affected by Illinois law effective Jan.
-1, 2015.
-Changes to the maintenance laws give judges a framework to use when determining what level of maintenance is appropriate.
+If you or your spouse qualifies for spousal maintenance, the judge will use the following framework when determining what level of maintenance is appropriate.

-Essentially, this law provides a formula for how to calculate support in cases where the spouses' combined incomes are $250,000 or less.
-In calculating the amount of a spousal support award, it subtracts 20 percent of the recipient's gross income from 30 percent of the payer's gross income.
-However, the spousal support plus the recipient's gross income cannot exceed 40 percent of both parties' combined gross income.
+Essentially, this law provides a formula for how to calculate support in cases where the spouses’ combined incomes are $250,000 or less.
+In calculating the amount of a spousal support award, it subtracts 20% of the recipient’s gross income from 30% of the payer’s gross income.
+However, the spousal support plus the recipient’s gross income cannot exceed 40% of both parties’ combined gross income.